50North4West/PHP-Form-Validation/readme.md

 ```
     $Valid->name('testing')->myValidation(10, 'some error msg!');
 ```
-#  To create new validation rules for POST DATA!
+#  To create new validation rules for FILES DATA!

 **1- define default error message**
 ```